dianapatrong/dumbledore-points/README.md

                                'this feature is located_'})`
 ```

+> **NOTE**: The main reason why lock this command into a channel is because the responses take a lot of space,
+> and you wouldn't want to have to scroll a lot to find the message that you are looking for, so it'll be better
+> to have it in a separate channel just for that purpose

 ## How to use
 There are different order that you can give with the same slash command `/dumbledore`, the first thing you need
 to do is to enroll to Hogwarts and to do so you can use the following commands: